 Mary had returned from her meeting with Jo.
 She was trying to find a comfortable position on the sofa when Sean returned with the folio.

 “I take it that you got Emily’s artwork?”
 Mary said, shifting her body from one side to the other, “What do you think?”

 “It’s great.
 All of it.
 I brought this portfolio down—it’s locked—I thought you could open it without breaking it.”

-“Get me my manicure kit, on the top shelf in the bathroom closet,” Mary said, “I’ll do this in the traditional way, I wouldn’t want magic interacting with its contents.
+“Get me my manicure kit, on the top shelf in the bathroom closet,” Mary said, “I’ll do this in the traditional way, I wouldn’t want any magic tricks interacting with its contents.
 Could you get me a mug of tea—the Tazo wild orange—if you would be so kind?”